SnehaKarthikeyan/problems-ipaddressclass/README.md

 Sample Output:

-Class E
+Class C

 Explanation:

-192.168.0.1 belongs to the Class C IP Address, so the output is Class E
+192.168.0.1 belongs to the Class C IP Address, so the output is Class C

 Testcase 1: